Shawnee: Tecumseh's War and the War of 1812

-Tecumseh was outraged by the Treaty of Fort Wayne, believing that American Indian land was owned in common by all tribes, an idea advocated in previous years by the Shawnee leader Blue Jacket and the Mohawk leader Joseph Brant.
-In response, Tecumseh began to expand on the teachings of his brother Tenskwatawa, a spiritual leader known as The Prophet who called for the tribes to return to their ancestral ways.
-He began to associate these teachings with the idea of an intertribal alliance.
-Tecumseh traveled widely, urging warriors to abandon accommodationist chiefs and to join the resistance at Prophetstown.
-In August 1810, Tecumseh led 400 armed warriors to confront Harrison in Vincennes.
-Tecumseh demanded that Harrison nullify the Fort Wayne treaty, threatening to kill the chiefs who had signed it.
-Harrison refused, saying that the Miami were the owners of the land and could sell it if they so chose.
-Tecumseh left peacefully but warned Harrison that he would seek an alliance with the British unless the treaty was nullified.
+Tecumseh strongly objected to the Treaty of Fort Wayne, arguing that Native American land was held collectively by all tribes, a principle previously articulated by the Shawnee leader Blue Jacket and the Mohawk leader Joseph Brant.
+In response, Tecumseh expanded upon the religious and political teachings of his brother Tenskwatawa, a spiritual leader known as The Prophet, who called upon Native peoples to return to their ancestral traditions.
+Tecumseh increasingly linked these teachings to the formation of a broad intertribal alliance.
+He traveled extensively, urging warriors to reject accommodationist leaders and to join the resistance centered at Prophetstown.
+In August 1810, Tecumseh led approximately 400 armed warriors to confront Harrison at Vincennes.
+There, Tecumseh demanded that Harrison invalidate the Treaty of Fort Wayne, threatening violence against the chiefs who had signed it.
+Harrison refused, asserting that the Miami were the rightful owners of the land and therefore entitled to sell it if they chose.
+Tecumseh departed peacefully but warned Harrison that he would seek an alliance with the British should the treaty remain in force.